Trump's tax bill faces potential Senate Republican opposition

 Senate Republican leaders did not appear on Monday to have enough votes to pass the legislation, with about a half-dozen Republicans viewed as potential “no” votes.

 But in a positive sign for Trump’s agenda, Republican Senator Rand Paul said on Monday he would support the bill.
-Republican Senator Lisa Murkowski has also signaled support.
+Republican Senator Lisa Murkowski has also signalled support.

 Additional reporting by Makini Brice, Susan Heavey and Tim Ahmann; Editing by Kevin Drawbaugh and Cynthia Osterman